aguerguichon/eGammaScaleFactors/README.md

 1 : Generate MC Pileup File
 ---------------------------

-- In ZeeAnalysis/python/GeneratePU.py, add the MC AOD dataset(s) corresponding to the DAOD which is used.
+- In ZeeAnalysis/python/GeneratePU.py, add the MC AOD dataset(s) corresponding to the DAOD which is used lsetup panda
-- 'lsetup panda'
+- Check the latest athena release with the command showVersions --show=athena
-- Check the latest athena release with the command 'showVersions --show=athena'
+- Setup Athena (always use the latest release) in eGammaScaleFactors asetup AthAnalysisBase,X.Y.Z,here
-- 'asetup AthAnalysisBase,X.Y.Z,here' (always use the latest release) in eGammaScaleFactors
+- Launch your job
-- 'python GeneratePU.py'
+  python GeneratePU.py

 Once the job is finished, download ('rucio download fileName') and merge all the output files ('hadd fileName fileName_prw.root').
 The merged file will then be the input file of RunZee.